joanFaseDev/hudle-landing-page/README.md

 ### What I learned

 - I got acquainted with the Font Awesome API.
 I just read through the basics but it looks fun and quite easy to implement.
 I could only use the free assets though so i couldn't totally replicate the mockup design.
-That being said i like the design i ended up with to that's ok.
+That being said i like the design i ended up with so that's ok.

 - I was made painfully aware of the fact that i'm still far from having a 'decent' level with CSS Grid.
 I ended up losing a lot of time because i forgot that the grid layout only apply to direct childs of the container.